 On the other hand, businesses, government authorities and public organizations are increasingly beginning to analyze open-source products before they make product-acquisition decisions.
 Alongside lower costs, another important criterion is above all the reduction of dependence upon specific manufacturers.

 As a mid-sized business, GRAU DATA – in addition to the functionality and quality of its products – has two fundamental questions to answer: How can international global sales and marketing activities be financed?
 And how can international customers be given the certainty that the software will continue to be maintained and further developed during the next 10, 30 or even 100 years?

 For these reasons, we’ve decided to make available the greater portion of our software as source code.
 The software will be available worldwide under an AGPL license.

-As of now, there will be two product variants: the ARCHIVEMANAGER as a cost-obligatory licensed product, including third-party product certifications and all compliance features; and OpenArchive, which is available for free downloading.
+As of now, there will be two product variants: the ArchiveManager as a licensed product including third-party product certifications and all compliance features and OpenArchive, which is available for downloading.

 The following advantages will ensue from the accessibility of the source code: